The information that a good business valuation includes is important.

 Also, read our guide on how to value a business.

-What Documents Are Needed for a Business Valuation?
+What Financial Statements Are Needed for a Business Valuation?

 A Business Valuation is an in-depth process.
 Thus, we will need a lot of paperwork, data, and financial information to assess your business accurately.